The optimal height to mount your flat screen will vary depending on the following factors:

 5. Cost effective

 Despite how amazing a wall mounted TV looks, it’s not that expensive to achieve.
 There are a variety of mount styles and suppliers out there, so you can shop around or ask your installer (AKA AV Made Easy) to provide a suitable and cost effective mount.
-Price of installation may vary depending on the size of the TV and environment for mounting, but our prices start at $199.
-Compare that to the cost of TV cabinet or built in shelving and I’m sure you’ll agree that mounting as a cost effective option.
+Price of installation may vary depending on the size of the TV and environment for mounting, but you might be surprised to find that it's not crazy expensive to do.
+Comparing the cost to wall mount, to the cost of TV cabinet or built in shelving and I’m sure you’ll agree that mounting is a cost effective option.

 So, we’ve established that wall mounting a TV has benefits, but…